null-none/drf-mixin-cache/README.md

 ## Using cache backend different of the default

-If you need use a cache backend different of the default you can specify it on the `RF_CACHE_BACKEND`.
+If you need use a cache backend different of the default you can specify it on the `REST_FRAMEWORK_CACHE`.

 To do this edit your `settings.py` like this: